Govardhan Puja 2025

 All About the Govardhan Puja Festival

-This festival is one of the most propitious festivals of the Hindus, and it celebrates the Baal roop or the child form of Lord Krishna.
-This festival is popularly also known as Annakoot, which essentially translates to “a mountain of food.”
-During this festival, the devotees show their reverence to the Govardhan Parvat or the Govardhan hill as they offer fifty-six different varieties of vegetarian food and express their gratitude to Lord Krishna for his blessings.
+Govardhan Puja is one of the most propitious festivals for Hindus, celebrating the child form of Lord Krishna.
+It is popularly known as Annakoot, which translates to “a mountain of food.”
+During this festival, devotees show their reverence to Govardhan Parvat (Govardhan Hill) by offering fifty-six varieties of vegetarian food, expressing their gratitude to Lord Krishna for his blessings.

-• Wake up early in the morning on this day and take a bath to get ready for the different rituals.
+1. Morning Rituals: Wake up early and take a bath to prepare for the rituals.

-• In an open space within the house, preferably in the southeast direction, draw the idol of Govardhan using cow dung.
+3. Create the Idol: In an open space within your home (preferably in the southeast direction), draw the idol of Govardhan using cow dung.

-• Offer the bhog as prasad to the idol of Govardhan.
+7. Offer Bhog: Present the bhog as prasad to the idol.

-• Chant the below-mentioned mantra of govardhan puja festival to appease the God-
+9. Chanting Mantra: Chant the following mantra to appease the deity:

 “|| श्रीगिर्रिराजधरणप्रभुतेरीशरण ||”

-• Perform the aarti, concluding the pooja by distributing the prasad to the devotees.
+11. Aarti: Conclude the puja by performing aarti and distributing the prasad to devotees.

 Significance of Govardhan Puja

-On this day, Lord Krishna lifted the Govardhan hill to protect his devotees from the wrath of nature and its forces.
-He lifted the hill to shelter the inhabitants of his village in Gokul.
-This story teaches us that devotion or Bhakti is the way to connect with the divine forces of this world.
-It brings home the point that God protects his bhakts against all the odds.
+On this day, Lord Krishna lifted the Govardhan hill to protect his devotees from nature's wrath.
+This act teaches us that devotion (Bhakti) is the path to connect with the divine.
+It reinforces the belief that God safeguards his devotees against all odds.

 Rituals Associated with Govardhan Puja

-2. In Mathura and Nathdwara, idols of Lord Krishna are given milk baths.
-The Lord is then dressed in new clothes and adorned with beautiful jewelry on this auspicious day.
-Furthermore, precious stones like diamonds, rubies, sapphire, etc., are offered to the Lord by the devotees to appease him.
+• Bathing Idols: In places like Mathura and Nathdwara, idols of Lord Krishna are given milk baths, dressed in new clothes, and adorned with jewelry.
+Precious stones, such as diamonds and rubies, are offered by devotees to please the deity.

 To know about the Govardhan Puja dates and time in more detail, connect with Astroyogi astrologers right away!